-Researching these opportunities does require work.
-Which maybe part of the reason the book hasn’t caught in with the individual investor.
-However, with 10 recommendations, You Can Be A Stock Market Genius has greatly influenced the many of the best investors of our generation.
+Researching these opportunities does require work, which may be part of the reason why the book hasn’t caught on with mainstream individual investors.
+However, with 10 recommendations out of the 24 lists I reviewed, it’s fair to say that You Can Be A Stock Market Genius has greatly influenced many of the best investors of our generation.

-Buffett has shared his wisdom and methods for over 30 years in his letters to shareholders of Berkshire Hathaway.
+Buffett has shared his wisdom and methods for over 30 years in his letters to Berkshire Hathaway shareholders.

-There are two separate books, which have curated the letters:
+There are two separate books that have curated the letters:

-- The Essays of Warren Buffett edited by Lawrence Cunningham – An edited version which groups similar topics from different years together.
+- The Essays of Warren Buffett, edited by Lawrence Cunningham: an edited version that groups similar topics from different years together.

-Buffett’s unedited letters are also available for free on Berkshrie’s website.
+Buffett’s unedited letters are also available for free on Berkshire’s website.

-Benjamin Graham’s first book Security Analysis comes in at #4 on the best investing books of all time.
+Benjamin Graham’s first book, Security Analysis, comes in at #4 on the list of best investing books of all time.

-Warren Buffet, who also wrote the forward, is quoted on the back cover saying, “A road map for investing that I have now been following for 57 years.”
+Warren Buffet, who also wrote the forward, is quoted on the back cover calling it, “a roadmap for investing that I have now been following for 57 years.”

-The newest version, published in 2008, includes insight from some of today’s top investors such as Seth Klarman, Howard Marks, Bruce Berkowitz, Bruce Greenwald and more.
+The newest version, published in 2008, includes insight from some of today’s top investors, including Seth Klarman, Howard Marks, Bruce Berkowitz, Bruce Greenwald and others.

-Written in 1923, Edwin Lefèvre classic Reminiscences of a Stock Operator comes in at #5.
+Written in 1923, Edwin Lefèvre’s classic Reminiscences of a Stock Operator comes in at #5.

 Livermore made and lost millions multiple times throughout his career.
-His most famous move–shorting the market in 1929.
+His most famous move was shorting the market in 1929.

 Livermore ended his own life in 1940, after losing most of what he made (reportedly over $100 million).
 The life story of Livermore remains relevant today for its views on investor psychology, speculating, and the nature of the market.

-The classic The Money Masters by John Train was tied for 5th as the most recommended book.
+The classic The Money Masters by John Train actually tied for 5th as the most recommended book.

 While popular among hedge fund managers, The Money Masters is ranked only #2,584 in Amazon’s finance section.

-Originally published in 1980, The Money Masters goes deep into the strategies of the most successful investors of the time.
-Including in-depth profiles on the strategies used by Warren Buffett, Benjamin Graham, Phil Fisher, and John Templeton.
+Originally published in 1980, it goes deep into the strategies of the most successful investors of the time, featuring in-depth profiles on the strategies used by Warren Buffett, Benjamin Graham, Phil Fisher and John Templeton.

-In a day with no Internet, blogs, and 24-7 investment news, The Money Masters was one of the first books to uncover the range of strategies used by the top money managers of the day.
+Published in an era with no internet or 24-7 investment news, The Money Masters was one of the first books to uncover the range of strategies used by the top money managers of the day.

-Having written decades of letters containing his wisdom and never one to back away from interview, Buffett’s been generous sharing his investment philosophy over the years.
+Having written decades of letters containing his wisdom — and never one to back away from an interview — Buffett’s been generous in sharing his investment philosophy over the years.
 So it’s no wonder why his footprints are all over this list of best investing books.

-According to Schwager, it’s discipline, capital preservation, risk management, individual responsibility, flexibility, consistency and intellectual honesty.
+According to Schwager, those skills include discipline, capital preservation, risk management, individual responsibility, flexibility, consistency and intellectual honesty.

-In Market Wizards, Jack D. Schwager interviews 16 “wizards” of the day to distill the traits which make them successful.
+In Market Wizards, Jack D. Schwager interviews 16 “wizards” of the day to distill the traits that make them successful.

-Originally written in 1989, Market Wizards was updated in 2012, with interviews from this generation’s top traders.
+Originally written in 1989, the book was updated in 2012, with interviews from this generation’s top traders.

-Margin of safety is the difference between the intrinsic value of a stock and its market price.
+The “margin of safety” is the difference between the intrinsic value of a stock and its market price.
 Seth Klarman has used the concept to become one of the most successful hedge fund managers of the day at The Baupost Group.

-In his book, Klarman dives deep into the Margin of Safety philosophy, showing why it’s the most important thing for investors to understand.
+In his book, Klarman dives deep into the Margin of Safety philosophy, arguing that it’s the most important concept for investors to understand.

 As the book is out of print, used copies often go for over $1,000.
 The lowest price on Amazon for a used copy is $899.

-Originally published in 1841 (to help put that in perspective, that’s 19 years before the American Civil War) Extraordinary Popular Delusions and the Madness of Crowds shows that economic bubbles have existed long before the stock market.
+Originally published in 1841 — to help put that in perspective, that’s 19 years before the American Civil War — Extraordinary Popular Delusions and the Madness of Crowds shows that economic bubbles existed long before the stock market.

 With stories from the famous bubbles such as The Mississippi Company, South Sea Company, and Tulip Mania, Mackay provides plenty of insight into how humans have committed financial folly over time.

 What makes this book so popular today is that history has shown to repeat itself.
-Whether the internet bubble of the late 90’s to the housing crash in 2008, the same principles of human behavior are around today.
-So, it should come as no surprise that this book is on the reading lists of Goldman Sachs and Universities like Florida and New York.
+Whether the internet bubble of the late ’90s or the housing crash in 2008, the same principles of human behavior are around today.
+So, it should come as no surprise that this book is on the reading lists of Goldman Sachs and universities like Florida and NYU.

-Where did the Capital Asset Pricing Model (CAPM), The Efficient Market Hypothesis, and The Black Scholes Options Model and other theories which shape our markets come from?
+Where did the Capital Asset Pricing Model (CAPM), The Efficient Market Hypothesis, The Black Scholes Options Model and other theories that shape our markets come from?

-In Peter Bernstein’s Capital Ideas: The Improbable Origins of Modern Wall Street, you’ll learn the why and how these big ideas came about.
+In Peter Bernstein’s Capital Ideas: The Improbable Origins of Modern Wall Street, you’ll learn the why and how behind the emergence and adoption of these big ideas.

-With it’s richness in financial history, the book is very popular among colleges and investment banks.
-However, doesn’t make the list of any of the top investors of today.
+With its richness in financial history, the book is very popular among colleges and investment banks.
+However, it doesn’t make the list of any of the top investors of today.